MongoDB schema design

 NN - represents the required field (not null)

 Note: Both the settings are also displayed in the graphical representatives in your diagrams.

-To access area where MongoDB field specifics can be modified, click the arrow icon left to the field name.
-Additional area expands and you can specify validation settings, description and sample data.
+To access areas where MongoDB field specifics can be modified, click the arrow icon left to the field name.
+The additional area expands and you can specify validation settings, description and sample data.